-I’d done my research, or at least thought I had, so my wife and I headed into town the day after moving onto our central Kentucky farm to take care of some logistics: Put the water bill in our name, claim the electric lines that keep the lights on and, last but not least, schedule internet installation for our Civil War-era farmhouse.
+I’d done my research, or at least thought I had.
+So my wife and I headed into town the day after moving onto our central Kentucky farm to take care of some logistics.
+We needed to put the water bill in our name and claim the electric lines that keep the lights on.
+And last but not least, we would schedule internet installation for our Civil War-era farmhouse.

 This was all very bad news.
-My work as a freelance writer and editor required high-speed internet, as did my wife’s Etsy business selling soaps and salves.
-With three young kids in the house, I didn’t relish the thought of living without Netflix.
+My work as a freelance writer and editor required high-speed rural internet.
+So did my wife’s Etsy business selling soaps and salves.
+And with three young kids in the house, I didn’t relish the thought of living without Netflix.

 The Cultural Cost